acquia/cli/README.md

 ## Support

-Until it reaches GA, support for Acquia CLI is limited to basic diagnostics only.
+Until Acquia CLI has a stable 1.0.0 release support for it is limited to basic diagnostics only.
 Please refer to our [Support Users Guide](https://docs.acquia.com/support/guide/) for more information on product and services we officially support.